Author Archive

 Ümit Ünal

-French Countryside Living
+French Countryside Living with Casey Casey

 The Casey Casey studio is deeply Parisian, an atelier workshop where each piece is thoughtfully crafted by hand.

 Inspiration is not born solely from the act of making – one must nourish the eye and mind to spark creativity.
-Designer Gareth Casey does this by stealing away to his farm.
+Casey Casey designer Gareth Casey does this by stealing away to his farm.
 The small acreage is not so far away from the streets of Paris… but far enough to breathe with both lungs.
 It is here that the creative tends to his garden, and by doing so tends to his mind.

 At the farm, wands of agrostis sway against a curtain of oleander and bougainvillaea.
 Gareth kneels in the grass, cotton shirt bunched up to his elbows, and pulls weeds from the damp autumn soil.